 - Continuing professional education

 Supporting our specialist workforce

-Additionally, $600,000 is being invested over the next three years to increase the state-wide availability of psychiatric advice to dual diagnosis teams.
+Additionally, funding will increase the state-wide availability of psychiatric advice to dual diagnosis teams.

 For further information email: firstname.lastname@example.org